sohnorman/loadbalancer-service/faqs.md

 50.

-## Can I create an internal-only, private load balancer that can only be accessed by internal clients?

-Not at this time.
-The service hosted on the IBM Cloud load balancer will be assigned a fully qualified domain name accessible from the public Internet.

 ## What are the default settings and allowed values for various health check parameters?

 The default settings and allowed values are listed below: